 Benjamin K. Olson is a recognized authority in the field of consumer financial

-protection regulation, drawing on broad experience as a federal policymaker, private
+protection regulation, drawing on broad experience as a federal policymaker,

-Prior joining Capital One, Mr. Olson was a partner at Buckley LLP, where he
+One and was a partner at Buckley LLP, where he advised financial institutions on

-advised financial institutions on compliance with federal and state consumer
+compliance with federal and state consumer protection requirements; preparing for

-protection requirements; preparing for and responding to regulatory examinations,
+and responding to regulatory examinations, investigations, and enforcement actions;

-investigations, and enforcement actions; and implementing major regulatory changes.
+and implementing major regulatory changes.
+In particular, he has deep expertise

-In particular, he has deep expertise in the Truth in Lending Act, Equal Credit
+in the Truth in Lending Act, Equal Credit Opportunity Act, Real Estate Settlement

-Opportunity Act, Real Estate Settlement Procedures Act, and Military Lending
+Procedures Act, and Military Lending Act.

 Prior to joining Buckley, Mr. Olson served as the Deputy Assistant Director for